abingham/cython-sphinx-example/README.rst

 This is a demonstration of how to use Cython's "embedsignature" compiler directive to show Cython function signatures in Sphinx documentation.
+The main "magic" here is in `setup.py` where we actually specify the compiler directive.

 First install the necessary requirements::